-Mantigue Island, also known as Magsaysay Island, is one of Camiguin Province’s prides and tourism gems.
-It is about 4 hectares in size and declared as National Park and Sanctuary of different marine species.
+Mantigue Island, also known as Magsaysay Island, is about 4 hectares in size and declared as National Park and Sanctuary of different marine species.
 The western side of the island is the beach area with gleaming white beach of fine coral sand while the other side is a fishing village composing of more or less 20 homes.

 - The boat station going to Mantigue Island is located in Barangay San Roque, Mahinog, less than 5 minutes from Port of Benoni and more or less 30 minutes away from Mambajao (the capital town of the province).
 Boat rental costs P550.00, maximum of 6 pax, life jacket is already included.

 - Snorkelling and diving?
 Yep, Mantigue Island’s marine sanctuary is the perfect site!
 Snorkelling is one of the must-try activities in the island.
 If you have your own gears/equipment, snorkelling Fee is P50.00 but if you don’t have, you can rent from the stall for P250.00 (including other FEES).

 - There are picnic huts for rent inside the Mantigue Nature Park.

 - Overnight stay in the island is not allowed.
 Be sure to leave the Island before 4:00 PM.

 - There is a restaurant/canteen in the island.
 Cooking is allowed – NO FEE.

 How to Get There

 From Manila, you can take direct flights of Philippine Airlines/PAL Express, Cebu Pacific Air, to Cagayan de Oro City.
 Flying time is more or less one hour and 20 minutes.
 Cebu Pacific Air flies from Cebu to Camiguin.